 Any future market for helium-3 is predicated on there being demand.
 So, would we even need to rely on helium-3 for a future powered by small, clean fusion reactors?
 That’s not entirely clear at present.
 A couple of firms are exploring fusion power based on these mini-reactors, but that doesn’t necessarily mean they’ll need to buy much helium-3 – if any.
 The firms involved in this research are pretty cagey, so getting decent information is tricky.
 Tri Alpha Energy currently appears to use a completely different nuclear reaction, not involving helium-3 – but there’s no telling whether this is the one they’d eventually commercialise.
 The firm we mentioned earlier, Helion Energy, uses a process that actually regenerates the helium-3 needed – so new supplies are only needed during setup.
 However, the firm may benefit from a boost to the global supply, if they had to set up a large number of reactors.

-In conclusion: this could be a market that transforms world energy systems – but it’s currently tricky to call, and to invest.
+This could be a market that transforms world energy systems – but it’s currently tricky to call, and to invest.
 One way to play it is to invest in some of the private fusion firms, as they’re the key to unlocking the whole process.
 They’re in a very difficult technology field – so you’d be taking a great leap of faith to invest.
 But if you get it right, the payoffs would be absolutely enormous.

 A second route into the market is the space firms.
 It’s an indirect approach, but remember: the nuclear energy firms are unlikely to be fetching their own helium-3, no matter how much they need it.